 However, many casinos thought that this created a very unfavourable house edge.
-So an owner of a Monte Carlo casino named Francois Blanc, together with his brother, became the first to another 0 to some of their Roulette wheels in order to increase the house edge and boost the game’s profits.
+So an owner of a Monte Carlo casino named Francois Blanc, together with his brother, became the first to another 0 to some of their Roulette wheels.
+This was done in order to increase the house edge and boost the game’s profits.

-Skip ahead to 1873, the year in which Joseph Jaggers managed to cheat over $325,000 from a malfunctioning Roulette wheel in a Monte Carlo Casino.
+Skipping ahead to 1873, this was the year in which Joseph Jaggers managed to cheat over $325,000 from a malfunctioning Roulette wheel in a Monte Carlo Casino.
 The 1800s were good to high rolling Roulette players, as nearly two decades later in 1891 Charles Wells managed to ‘break the bank’ playing Roulette in the same district.

 Roulette Spreads From France

 The 1800s is also the century in which Roulette fever eventually spread outside France and made its debut in the rest of Europe and America.
 Some Roulette wheels incorporated a single zero, which favoured casino patrons, while others included a double zero, increasing the house edge.

 Games using Roulette wheels with a double zero are now commonly referred to as ‘American Roulette’.
 Those using wheels that retain the original single zero are known as ‘European Roulette’ or just ‘Roulette’.